dyindude/labs/202-named/README.md

 - As stated in the summary, `named` is the `nameserver daemon`. `bind` stands for the Berkeley Internet Name Domain, which includes a number of other utilities including `named`.
 - In practice, regardless of how low you've set your TTL, it can take a full 72 hours for DNS changes in a zone to propagate throughout the internet, unless you are using a higher-priority service provider for DNS like AWS.
 - Many nameserver administrators/ISPs have configured their nameservers to filter out extremely low and high TTL values, and in some cases ignore the TTLs in zone records altogether, enforcing their own standards for TTL.
 This accounts for variances in the completion of DNS propagation.
+- <sup>2</sup> The `IN` class for a DNS record is the only class in relavent use with modern DNS.
+Some references indicate that this field is optional and `IN` is assumed if it isn't present.
+Ref: https://serverfault.com/questions/220775/what-does-the-in-mean-in-a-zone-file

 # Further reading